Azure-Samples/ms-identity-docs-code-java/protect-api/README.md

 ## Prerequisites

-- Azure Active Directory (Azure AD) tenant and the permissions or role required for managing app registrations in the tenant.
+- A Microsoft Entra ID tenant and the permissions or role required for managing app registrations in the tenant.
 - Java 8+
 - Maven